4 P’s of Marketing Mix (product, price, place, promotion)Anisha Mukhija

 Where do buyers look for your product or service?
 If they look in a store, what kind?
 A specialist boutique or in a supermarket, or both?
-Or online?
-Or direct, via a catalogue?
+Or online, or direct, or via a catalog?
 How can you access the right distribution channels?
 Do you need to use a sales force?
-Or attend trade fairs?
-Or make online submissions?
-Or send samples to catalogue companies?
+Or attend trade fairs, or make online submissions, or send samples to catalog companies?
 What do your competitors Add to My Personal Learning Plan do, and how can you learn from that and/or differentiate?

 What is the value of the product or service to the buyer?
 Are there established price points Add to My Personal Learning Plan for products or services in this area?
 Is the customer price sensitive?
 Will a small decrease in price gain you extra market share?
 Or will a small increase be indiscernible, and so gain you extra profit margin?
 What discounts should be offered to trade customers, or to other specific segments Add to My Personal Learning Plan of your market?
 How will your price compare with your competitors?

 Also Read: Career opportunities in Enterprise Resource Management

 Where and when can you get your marketing messages across to your target market?
 Will you reach your audience by advertising online, in the press, on TV, on a radio, or on billboards?
 By using direct marketing mailshots?
 Through PR?
 On the Internet?
 When is the best time to promote?
 Is there seasonality in the market?
 Are there any wider environmental issues that suggest or dictate the timing of your market launch or subsequent promotions?
 How do your competitors do their promotions?
 And how does that influence your choice of promotional activity?